Phoenix Wright: Ace Attorney

 An unused sprite of Phoenix "in love" can be found in the game's graphic files.
 This was most likely meant to be used when Phoenix sees April May on the stand for the first time.
 However, because Phoenix first meets her during the investigation, using this would not have made sense.
 It was featured in the gallery in Gyakuten Saiban Jiten, an encyclopedia cartridge bundled with the Japanese release of the fourth game.

 The unused music from the original game is also present here.
 Unlike all the other music, it was not upgraded for the DS.
+This track was intended to be used as either the victory theme or the epilogue of each chapter.

 Save Data Version Info